-The government has introduced the presumptive taxation scheme under section 44AD to give relief to small taxpayers.
+The government has introduced the presumptive taxation scheme under section 44AD to give relief to small taxpayers having business income.
 Taxpayers engaged in any business other than plying, hiring and leasing referred to in section 44AE of the Act.
-Budget 2021 update: Section 44ADA applied to all the assessees being residents in India.
-Now onwards, it applies only to the resident individual, Hindu Undivided Family (HUF) or a partnership firm, other than LLP.
+Taxpayers who have professional income can opt for presumptive scheme as referred to in Section 44ADA.

 The Budget 2023 amended Sec 44AD and Sec 44ADA and revised presumptive taxation limits for FY 2023-24 (AY 2024-25) as follows: